 If you cannot work in Michigan due to a disability, you may be wondering if you can receive both unemployment benefits and social security disability benefits simultaneously.

+The answer is Yes, you can.
+When collecting unemployment insurance, this does not exclude you from receiving Social Security retirement benefits or the other way around.
 However, the eligibility requirements of unemployment benefits and SSDI compete against one another.
-As such, it’s important to consult with an experienced Michigan SSDI attorneys as soon as possible to understand your rights and options.
+As such, it’s important to consult with an experienced Michigan SSDI attorney as soon as possible to understand your rights and options.

 Unemployment Benefits in Michigan

-To be eligible for unemployment benefits in Michigan, an applicant must meet several requirements that mirror federal guidelines:
+To be eligible for unemployment benefits in Michigan, an applicant must meet several requirements that mirror federal guidelines, for example:

 - The applicant must have been employed before applying for benefits